NessMayker/aware_nlp/README.md

 ### Introduction

-**Motivation:**
+**Motivation and Goal**
-Generative AI systems produce responses by utilizing the most pertinent data at their disposal.
-However, they could hallucinate and provide mistaken results.
-Therefore, it is very important to build systems that could provide context relevant answers.
-Where does this relevant data come to the system from?
-How applicable is it to the specific context?
+AI systems that generate responses use the most relevant data available to them.
+Nevertheless, there is a possibility of hallucinations leading to inaccurate outcomes.
+Hence, it is crucial to develop systems capable of delivering answers that are relevant to the context.
+Where is the source of this relevant data within the system?
+How well does it fit into the specific context?

-Our goal in this project is developing a rapid delivery system utilizing external contextual reference data.
-This system should be capable of efficiently searching through and ranking over millions of text in response to user queries.
-Having mechanisms for assessing the qualitative performance of the retrieval outputs is another aspect of this system.
+Our objective for this project is to create a fast delivery system that incorporates external contextual reference data.
+The system needs to have the ability to efficiently search and rank millions of texts in response to user queries.
+The system also incorporates mechanisms for evaluating the qualitative performance of the retrieval outputs.

 **Data Organisation**